 The FCCG has developed a series of comprehensive gambling prevention and intervention programs for youth and college age students.

 The Florida Council also provides free training to schools in advance of curriculum implementation to improve the awareness and prevention capabilities among school staff.
 Such training is provided at no cost to school districts and universities.
 While the programs are designed to enable educators to conduct lesson plans without outside assistance, prevention program training sessions are an option if desired, and vary in length depending on the institution or district’s program implementation plan.
-For more please call the HelpLine at 888-ADMIT-IT (888-236-4848) or email the FCCG Clinical Director.
+For more information, please contact the HelpLine.